TheWolverine.com - Michigan Football Audio: Chris Balas On The Huge Show

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Click here to get your 30-day free trial!

-Chris Balas joins The Huge Show's Bill Simonson to talk Michigan football overseas in Paris.
+Chris Balas joins Bill Simonson from Paris to wrap up Michigan football's visit overseas.

 ---